 TP: Was the project a labor of love?

 ML: It was a labor of love, and everyone was familiar with Moacir’s music.
-They discovered his music twenty years ago and were chafing at the bit to do it.
+They discovered his music twenty years ago and were chafing to do it.

 TP: Do you think it will spark a resurgence of Moacir’s music?

 ML: I think it’s starting already.
 The reviews have been very positive except for one local musician, who will go unnamed.
 I am getting a lot of feedback from jazz stations asking, “Where can I get his music?”
-Also, I am getting a lot of feedback from Brazil, which I was afraid of because of that left turn we took in Havana, though it was nothing to worry about.
+Also, I am getting a lot of feedback from Brazil, which I was afraid of because of that left turn we took in Havana, though it was fine.

 TP: If you don’t mind my asking, what was the complaint?

 ML: He expected the music to be more Brazilian, but after he listened to it, he took it back!
 If I may put my teacher’s hat on for a moment, I teach World Music at Jazz School Institute in Berkley, California.
 My view of World Music is music that combines genres and works.
 There are commonalities between different genres, and clave is common between Brazilian and Cuban music.
 Clave rules Cuban music.
-Everything is in clave if you listen to almost any Brazilian record, though most Brazilian musicians will vehemently deny it!
+If you listen to almost any Brazilian record, everything is in clave, though most Brazilian musicians will vehemently deny it!
 That said, they break some rules in the Cuban sense.
 Suddenly, there might be an extra bar or one fewer bar, or the clave gets flipped around, which you are not supposed to do if you’re in Havana.
 Besides that, all the music is in clave, and the influences are from the same part of Africa.
-To me, only a handful of people in the world know how to do that.
-One is the guitarist Nguyen Lee, and another is the composer, multi-instrumentalist Hermeto Pascoal.
-They can put it together because they understand their common things.
+To me, only a handful of people know how to do that.
+One is the guitarist Nguyen Lee and the other is the composer and multi-instrumentalist Hermeto Pascoal.
+They can put it together because they understand their everyday things.
 Of course, Moacir did it, and that’s what I’m trying to do.

 TP: In hindsight, are you happy with the results?
 If it were possible, is there anything you would change?

-ML: I feel wonderful about it, and the airplay and reviews have been very gratifying.
+ML: I feel wonderful about it; the airplay and reviews have been gratifying.
 Our last CD, Isla, was also a labor of love.
 It was nominated for a Grammy.